Home

 The concept of weaving native grasses also abounded on the Pacific islands, as well as in Thailand, Indonesia, and Southern China.
 Sea grasses and reedy plants make excellent rug materials, thanks to their rugged, natural construction and resistance to water.

 Today, sisal is grown all over the world, where rug and rope makers transform it into items that retain the plant’s tough and hardy nature.
-You can find a sisal rug in all kinds of earthen shades to fit in with any decorative style you want.
+You can find a sisal rug in all kinds of earthen shades to fit in with any decorative style.

 Most sisal rugs are machine woven to ensure a tight, rugged weave (there are also some handcrafted varieties available).
 These rugs are usually edged by cotton chenille or a similar fabric frame, to keep the body of the rug looking great for years.